jverzani/Mustache.jl/README.md

 constructs like `{{#.[1]}}` don't introduce iteration, but only offer a conditional check.

+### Conditional checking without iteration

+The section tag, `#`, check for existence; pushes the object into the view; and then iterates over the object.
+For cases where iteration is not desirable; the tag type `@` can be used.

 ### Partials

 Partials are used to include partial templates into a template.